slab/quill/docs/modules/toolbar.md

 </script>
 {% endhighlight %}

-Any DOM node with the following classes that is clicked will trigger the corresponding format change:
+The `sc-toolbar-container` class will be added to the toolbar container.

+A click handler will be added to any DOM element with the following classes:

 - `sc-bold`
 - `sc-italic`